Voynich Manuscript Solved? A Linguist Thinks He’s Figured Out What Language It’s In, So That’s A Start

 — New Scientist (@newscientist) May 16, 2019

-He believes it was written in proto-Romance, a language which would have been in use around the time of the writing of the Manuscript, but which has been lost for centuries.
-What’s more, he believes it was written by a group of nuns, to be given to a real person: Maria of Castile, Queen of Aragon.
+He believes it was written in proto-Romance, a language which would have been in use around the time of the writing of the manuscript, but which has been lost for centuries.
+What’s more, he believes it was written by a group of nuns and given to a real person: Maria of Castile, Queen of Aragon.

-The book, he believes, is a “compendium of information on herbal remedies, therapeutic bathing and astrological readings,” intended for women, and concerning such things as parenting and women’s health.
+The book, he believes, is a “compendium of information on herbal remedies, therapeutic bathing and astrological readings,” intended for women and concerned such things as parenting and women’s health.

 He also believes it’s the only known surviving text written in proto-Romance.

-So has the mystery of the Voynich Manuscript finally been solved, once and for all?
+So has the mystery of the Voynich manuscript finally been solved once and for all?
 Far from it.

 As IFL Science notes, Cheshire’s colleagues in the linguistics community aren’t exactly taking his research as canon.

-For example, one linguist, Dr. Kate Miles, notes that a new theory that supposedly “solves” the Voynich Manuscript, including one that was reported just months ago by The Inquisitr, comes about a couple of times per year, and all such theories have wound up being much ado about not a lot.
+For example, one linguist, Dr. Kate Miles, notes that a new theory that supposedly “solves” the Voynich manuscript, including one that was reported just months ago by The Inquisitr, comes about a couple of times per year, and all such theories have wound up being much ado about not a lot.

 Similarly, Dr. Lisa Fagin Davis, executive director of the Medieval Academy of America, says unequivocally that the supposed proto-Romance language is not actually a thing.
-“This is just more aspirational, circular, self-fulfilling nonsense,” she wrote.

-So unless and until someone comes up with a translation that the history and linguistics community can all agree on, the mysteries of the Voynich Manuscript will have to remain just that: mysteries.
+So unless and until someone comes up with a translation that the history and linguistics community can all agree on, the mysteries of the Voynich manuscript will have to remain just that: mysteries.